abrensch/brouter/misc/readmes/readme.txt

 --------------------------

-You can install the BRouter-App either from Google's Play Store or directly from the APK-File contained within the "brouter_0_9_9.zip" distribution zip-file.
+You can install the BRouter-App either from Google's Play Store or directly from the APK-File contained within the "brouter_1_0_1.zip" distribution zip-file.

-Both APKs are not identical: While the Google-Play-Version contains a download manager and asks for internet access, the APK from the distribution zip is the "pure offline" version and does not contain the download manager.
-The download manager assists downloading the required routing data files.
-If you are using the pure-offline version, it's on you to download these files manually.
-Or you can start with the Google-Play version and later on install the pure offline APK, replacing the other one, thus disabling internet access (Un-Installing BRouter does not delete anything on the sd-card).
+Both APKs are identical.
+There used to be a pure-offline version in the distribution-zip, but with version 1.0.1 this APK also does include the download manager, so it asks for internet access.

-The pure-offline APK  asks for permissions to access the SD-Card and to de-activate the screen saver, but not for internet access.
+Pure offline support will be restored in the next version.

 Choosing a SD-Card Base Directory